febrianrachmadi/lots-iam-gpu/README.md

 User can change these parameters via [`iam_params.py`](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/iam_params.py) file or the second active cell in [`LOTS_IAM_GPU_release.ipynb`](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/LOTS_IAM_GPU_release.ipynb) file (Jupyter Notebook user only) before running the software.

 **Important notes:** Some more explanations regarding of changeable parameters.
-1. The parameter of `output_filedir` should follow this convention: `output_path`/`name_of_experiment`.
+1. Parameter `output_filedir`: Its value should follow this convention: `output_path`/`name_of_experiment`.
-2. The `csv_filename` parameter should refer to a CSV file which contains a list of MRI datasets that will be processed by the LOTS-IAM-GPU method.
+2. Parameter `csv_filename`: Its value should refer to a CSV file which contains a list of MRI datasets that will be processed by the LOTS-IAM-GPU method.
 Please refer to [Section 2.4](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#24-changing-the-csv-input-file---list-of-mri-datasets-to-be-processed) for more detailed explanation.
-3. Change the value of `save_jpeg` parameter to `False` if you do not want to save JPEG visualisation files.
+3. Parameter `save_jpeg`: Input value `False` if you do not want to save JPEG visualisation files.
+4. Parameter`patch_size`: Its value controls the sizes of source/target patches used in the computation.
+The default value is a python list `[1,2,3,4]` i.e. translated to `1 x 1`, `2 x 2`, `4 x 4`, and `8 x 8` source/target patches.
+If user input only one number (e.g. `[2]`), then LOTS-IAM-GPU will do computation by using `2 x 2` source/target patch only. ***NOTE**:  Feel free to use different number of source/target patches, but other than these four numbers, it is not guaranteed that the software will finish the computation without any trouble.*
+5. Parameter`blending_weights`: Its value controls blending weights used for blending all age maps produced by different size of source/target patches.
+The weights must be the form of python's list, summed to 1, and its length must be the same as `patch_size` variable.
+6. Parameter `num_samples_all`: A list of numbers used for randomly sampling target patches to be used in the calculation of LOTS-IAM-GPU.
+Some fixed and limited numbers of target patches are available to be used by user, which are 64, 128, 256, 512, 1024, 2048.
+These numbers are chosen to make GPU's memory management easier. ***Some important notes regarding of this parameter are***:
+    * Smaller number will make computation faster.
+    * Input the numbers as a list to automatically produce age maps from all different numbers of target patches.
+The software will automatically create different output folders.
+    * For this version, only 64, 128, 256, 512, 1024, and 2048 can be used as input numbers (error will be raised if other numbers are used).

 ### 2.4.
 Changing the CSV Input File - List of MRI datasets to be processed